pingcap/docs-cn/br/br-snapshot-guide.md

 --storage "s3://backup-101/snapshot-202209081330?access-key=${access-key}&secret-access-key=${secret-access-key}"
 ```

+> **Warning:**
+>
+> The coarse-grained Region scatter algorithm (enabled by setting `--granularity="coarse-grained"`) is experimental.
+It is recommended that you use this feature to accelerate data recovery in clusters with up to 1,000 tables.
+Note that this feature does not support checkpoint restore.

-To address the potential bottleneck issue during restoration in large-scale Region scenarios, starting from v7.6.0, BR supports a coarse-grained Region scatter algorithm (experimental).
+To further improve the restore speed of large clusters, starting from v7.6.0, BR supports a coarse-grained Region scatter algorithm (experimental) for faster parallel recovery.
 You can enable this algorithm by specifying `--granularity="coarse-grained"`.
+After it is enabled, BR can quickly split the restore task into a large number of small tasks and scatter them to all TiKV nodes in batches, thus fully utilizing the resources of each TiKV node for fast recovery in parallel.

 During restore, a progress bar is displayed in the terminal as shown below.
 When the progress bar advances to 100%, the restore task is completed and statistics such as total restore time, average restore speed, and total data size are displayed.